 The great thing about the HSA is that there isn’t a rule that you have to use your HSA funds in the same year that you incur a medical expense.
 What this means is that you can pay for a medical expense out-of-pocket, allow the contributions in your HSA to stay invested, and then withdraw those contributions tax-free free sometime in the future.

 If you opt to go this route, be sure to keep good records.
 I’d recommend saving any receipts in a Google Drive or Evernote.
 You’ll need copies of those receipts if you ever have to prove your healthcare expenses later.

 What Happens If You Don’t Use Your HSA Funds For Healthcare Expenses?

-The nice thing about the HSA is that you don’t have to use all of your contributions for health care costs.
-Once you hit 65 years old, your HSA basically becomes like a traditional IRA.
+The nice thing about an HSA is that you don’t have to use all of your contributions towards healthcare costs.
+Once you hit 65 years old, your HSA essentially turns into a traditional IRA.
 You can then withdraw your contributions for any reason, subject to regular income taxes.

 Don’t Neglect Your HSA

 The HSA is a powerful investment account that can be really useful for anyone looking to max out their tax-advantaged space.

 Most people only have a 401(k) and an IRA to invest in.
 Adding an HSA into the mix can potentially increase your future retirement savings by hundreds of thousands of dollars.

 Just make sure to keep these questions in mind when deciding which HSA to use and how you plan to use it.